LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-05-10-variational-inference.md

 q_{\text{FR}}(\zeta|\phi_{\text{FR}}) = \mathcal{N}(\zeta; \mu, \mathbf{\Sigma}).
 \end{align}$$

-The loss can then be expressed as,
+Now, our loss can be expressed as,

 $$\begin{align}
 ELBO(\phi) = \mathbb{E}_{q(z\mid \phi)}\left[\log p(z, T^{-1}(\zeta)) + log\left|\text{det}\left( \frac{dT^{-1}}{d\zeta}\right) \right| - \log q(\zeta;\phi) \right].
 \end{align}$$

-Now if we wanted to compute the gradients, that can be quite difficult for the computer to handle due to the expectation being done over the variational density we are trying to optimise.
+If we wanted to compute the gradients of this, that can be quite difficult for the computer to handle due to the expectation being done over the variational density we are trying to optimise.
 So, we employ the [___reparameterisation trick___](https://en.wikipedia.org/wiki/Reparameterization_trick) (called elliptical standardization in the original paper) where we transfer the direct sampling of the variational density (in this case gaussians) to an independent noise parameter $$\epsilon \sim \mathcal{N}(0, \mathcal{I})$$ that allows us to sample the original variational density with the following transformation,

 $$\begin{align}